Tool Learning 1 - Use Fuzzilli on Real Targets

 Note: sanitizer coverage for v8 is currently not supported on macOS as it is missing from v8's custom clang toolchain.

-Duktape is a embeddable Javascript engine.
-First, fetch the code from github:
+Duktape is an embeddable JavaScript engine.
+First, fetch the code from GitHub:

 1